 Found a good article?
 Now you need to know whether you can get the full text.

-If you've run a database search, the article's record may have a "Full Text" or "PDF" link - that's great: click to get the full text.
+If you've run a database search, the article's record may have a "Full Text" or "PDF" link - click to get the full text.

-If you found the article another way, run a "journal title" search on WebCat to see if we have it in print or online.
+If you found the article another way, run a "journal title" search on Library Search to see if we have it in print or online.
 Note that you will need to search by the journal title, not the title of the individual article.

 Unfortunately, you may have some extra difficulties with law journals, because of the way some of the law e-resources work!
 See the big box to the left for some ideas.